-Some of the most treasured authors of all time relied heavily upon antithesis.
-In fact, it's one of the best ways to develop a conflict, paving the way to a resolution.
-It also allows the "good guy" to develop some strength in character and fight back against evil forces.
+Using antithesis as a literary device in stories helps to develop a conflict, paving the way to a resolution.
+It also allows the protagonist to develop some strength in character and fight back against antithetical forces.

 In Julius Caesar by William Shakespeare, Marcus Brutus and Mark Antony were painted in opposite colors.
 Interestingly, the contrast isn’t stark.
-Shakespeare takes a more subtle approach to antithesis here, portraying Brutus as an honorable - yet slightly naive - man.
-Antony, too, was an honorable man, but he possessed a certain ruthlessness and ambition that Brutus was lacking.
+Shakespeare takes a more subtle approach to antithesis here, portraying Brutus as an honorable man, if slightly naive.
+Antony was also an honorable man, but he possessed a certain ruthlessness and ambition that Brutus lacked.

-In A Tale of Two Cities by Charles Dickens, we read the line: "It was the best of times, it was the worst of times."
-Here, Dickens epitomized the very idea of antithesis.
+A Tale of Two Cities by Charles Dickens begins: “It was the best of times, it was the worst of times.”
+Dickens epitomized the very idea of antithesis with this line.
 How can anything be both good and bad?
 In truth, life is always a simultaneous balance of the two.

 In Harry Potter and the Order of the Phoenix by J.K.
 Rowling, Dumbledore and Voldemort engage in a fiery and electric battle of the ages.
 They are both powerful wizards, with Dumbledore coming down on the side of good and Voldemort coming down on the side of evil.

 John Milton writes that it is “better to reign in Hell, than serve in Heav’n" in Paradise Lost.
 Milton draws this stark contrast to make the point is that it may be better to be in power, even if it’s in the darkest depths of the netherworld, than to serve at the feet of another.